the-impact-craft/terraland/README.md

 ## 📜 License

-Terry is released under the MIT License.
+TerraLand is released under the MIT License.

 ---

-🚀 Get started with Terry and simplify your Terraform workflow!
+🚀 Get started with TerraLand and simplify your Terraform workflow!

 ## Development instructions